 It begins with the idea of naming and �discovering � the whole world (which was never lost) in order to get a sense of control over the world as well as being able to talk about it.

 And yet botanical description of plants do not encompass all the meanings of plants.

 What escapes is a sense of the aliveness, what Dylan Thomas called the green fuse, the life force, the energy that flows through the plant and gives grace and vitality to its forms.
 It is this variety and richness as seen in plants that these paintings celebrate by making the plants comparable to people and human cultures.

 South Australia is both a unique place and a place in which parts of the rest of the world may be found.

 Thinking globally and acting locally, we get a perception of ourselves as citizens of the world as well as treasuring our local knowledge.

 The works celebrate the journeying of plants and peoples, migrations and local knowledges traveling around the globe and coming to rest, in South Australia.

-An exhibition of works on paper at the Museum of Economic Botany, Adelaide Botanic Gardens, March-October 2002
+Museum of Economic Botany, Adelaide Botanic Gardens, March-October 2002